carpentries/instructor-training/01-introduction.md

 > *   Given a lesson,
 >     the learner will correctly identify where the instructor is using content knowledge,
 >     general knowledge, and pedagogical content knowledge.
+> *   Use an example to illustrate the difference between top-down and bottom-up
+>     learning.
 {: .objectives}

-This training weaves together three different ways to think about "becoming an instructor":

-* Learning about how people learn (and what tools can support these efforts)
-* Thinking about how we design lessons, in particular for teaching computing
-* Practicing teaching and how to share our teaching knowledge with each other

-The following terms will support the discussions and activities in the rest of the training by giving us a common vocabulary to talk about teaching learning to teach.
+The following terms will support the discussions and activities in the rest of the training by giving us a common vocabulary to talk about teaching and learning to teach.

 ## Educational Psychology